Leading up to M&A or IPO

 Uncertainty about the length of the current economic cycle, pressures in certain industries and other issues led some companies in Q1 2019 to explore alliances and partnerships—either instead of, or in addition to acquisitions.
 The mining industry saw a proposed megadeal shift to a joint venture that allows the companies to combine assets and cut costs.
 In the media sector, a new joint venture will create a streaming video service that could involve additional partnerships for content.

 As new alliances form, some existing ventures have evolved to acquisitions.
 From agribusiness to footwear, companies that originally partnered with others have moved to bring businesses entirely in-house.
 Other organizations that are considering the best way to deploy capital in a high-valuation environment may consider similar bids for full control of JVs.

 What’s next for deals

-For more on the current deals landscape and outlook for the coming months, read the latest Deals Industry Insights commentary by John Potter, US Deals Sector Leader.
+For more on the current deals landscape and outlook for the coming months, read the latest Deals Industry Insights commentary by John D. Potter, US Deals Sector Leader.